 If you would like more information on sleep disturbances, urinary issues, the importance of exercise, current research, etc. please view the videos of our past educational seminars.
 Each seminar has available handouts and a video of the presentation.
 Click here for the past event video library.

 Participation in a clinical trial often gives newly diagnosed the opportunity to participate in the development of new treatment options.
 This participation can be very powerful.
 One study participant said, “Psychologically I feel like participating in research is like striking back at the disease.”
 Click here for more information on clinical trials.

 With each passing day, researchers are exploring promising new drugs and technologies for the treatment of Parkinson's disease.
-Check out the current Clinical Trials at The Parkinson's Institute and learn more about Parkinson’s disease with these Resources.
-Attending classes at The Parkinsons's Institute is another excellent way to get involved.
+Check out the current Clinical Trials at Parkinson's Institute and Clinical Center and learn more about Parkinson’s disease with these Resources.
+Attending classes at Parkinsons's Institute and Clinical Center is another excellent way to get involved.